TUDsun/CC-PINN-EM-Inversion/README.md

 This repository contains the official PyTorch implementation of the paper **"Beyond Data-Physics Consistency: A Cross-Correlated Physics-Informed Neural Network for Robust Inverse Scattering"**.

 CC-PINN introduces a novel physically-informed learning framework to solve highly nonlinear and ill-posed Electromagnetic Inverse Scattering Problems (ISPs).
-By bridging the gap between data-physics consistency and contrast source inversion, CC-PINN achieves state-of-the-art reconstruction accuracy and remarkable robustness on high-contrast and lossy dielectric targets.
+By bridging the gap between data-physics consistency and contrast source inversion, CC-PINN achieves state-of-the-art reconstruction accuracy and enhanced robustness on high-contrast and lossy dielectric targets.

 ## Key Innovations